jon-jacky/Piety/doc/rationale.md

 lines or so -- a few pages -- in another editor, but after that Piety development has been completely self-hosted in Piety itself.
 Building Piety up from almost nothing was an essential part of the experience for me.
-No one else can reproduce that experience.
 It still informs all my use of the system.

 I do not expect anyone else to use Piety routinely.
 It bears too many of my own peculiar preferences, and limitations that are severe but